MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

       ![The "Solutions and Folders" notification from Team Explorer in Visual Studio](./media/open-proj-repo-solutions-folders.png)

-   A solution file (specifically, an .sln file), will appear in the "Solutions and Folders" fly-out menu.
+   A solution file (specifically, a .sln file), will appear in the "Solutions and Folders" fly-out menu.
 Choose it, and Visual Studio opens your solution.

    If you do not have a solution file in your repo, the fly-out menu will say "No Solutions Found".
 However, you can double-click any file from the folder menu to open it in the Visual Studio code editor.